Digital Literacy, Tech Support, and Language Lab

 2018-2021

-YMCA of Metropolitan Milwaukee was among the first local charitable organizations to partner with BRCW on a multi-pronged "Welcoming Week" program that included publicity, a winter clothing drive, and collaboration with our volunteers to create the first pan community event after we leased our first office in 2018.
-We were able to facilitate over a ton of donations, and over 100 winter jackets, among other physical donations.
-We also participated in another Welcoming Week with the AAPI Coalition, joining a webinar showcase with AAPI leaders around the state.
+YMCA of Metropolitan Milwaukee was among the first local charitable organizations to partner with BRCW on a multi-pronged "Welcoming Week" program that included publicity, a winter clothing drive, and collaboration with our volunteers to create the first pan community event.
+Our first large food donation event eclipsed 2,500lbs of goods, over 100 winter jackets among other winter gear and physical donations.